physiii/access-controller/README.md

 # nfc-lock
-ESP32 based NFC electromagnetic lock w motion sensing.
+ESP32 lock controller with NFC and motion detection.